iva2k/svelte-blank-20221125/CREATING.md

 At least, Storybook is working with stories (.tsx, not .svelte) for Counter and Header (after reworking Header into Header + PureHeader).

+### Organize Components to src/lib/components

+Move Header.svelte to "src/lib/components/header/" and change paths to match in "src/routes/+layout.svelte" file where it is used.

+Move Counter.svelte to "src/lib/components/counter/" and change paths to match in "src/routes/+page.svelte" file where it is used.

+(See sources).

+### Rework Header into Header + PureHeader

+Non-pure Header loads $page from $app/store, and it makes it hard to use in Storybook - it will need mocking of $app/stores which is a lot of work and no benefits.
+Instead we will make PureHeader.

+In "src/lib/components/header" copy Header.svelte to PureHeader.svelte, remove `import { page } from '$app/stores';` and replace all usages of $page.pathname to component parameter `pathname` in PureHeader.
+PureHeader will be usable in Storybook below.

+Rework Header.svelte to use PureHeader and pass it the $page.pathname (see sources).

+Another change is to add `<slot />` to the right corner of PureHeader, and move github logo to be slotted into Header in +layout.svelte.
+For styling to apply into the slot, add `:global()` clauses to some of styles (see sources).

 ### Add @storybook/addon-a11y

 ```bash